About the data

 |Phase name||Start date||End date|

 |Winter 2020 phase||January 1, 2020||June 17, 2020|

 |Delta phase||July 8, 2021||November 26, 2021|

 |November 12, 2022||Today|

 Data from the Washington State Immunization Information System (WAIIS) are used to determine COVID-19 vaccine uptake and vaccination status for King County residents.
-Some visualizations use terms like “up to date” which refers to people who have completed the COVID-19 primary vaccination series and received recommended booster doses.
-Find detailed CDC COVID-19 vaccine recommendations.
+Some visualizations use terms like "up to date" which currently refers to people who have received the recommended number of 2023-2024 updated vaccine doses.
+Find detailed information on COVID-19 vaccine recommendations from the CDC.
 More information on terms used in the dashboards can be found on the Download the data page.

 Outcomes by vaccination status

 Visualizations comparing outcomes by vaccination status show rates for each vaccination status, assessed at the time of an individual’s first positive COVID-19 test result for that disease event.
 While severe outcomes like hospitalization and death may occur days or weeks after the initial positive test date, a person’s vaccination status at the time of infection impacts their immune response.
 Most rates for outcomes by vaccination status are age-adjusted, except for charts comparing outcomes among age groups.